-In December 2003 and January 2004, we issued \$200.0 million in aggregate principal amount of our 1% senior convertible notes due December 15, 2033, which we refer to as our 1% senior convertible notes, for proceeds of \$194.1 million net of offering expenses.
 Additionally, in 2005, we completed an equity offering of 12.0 million shares of our common stock at a price of \$16.855 per share for proceeds of \$202.1 million, net of offering expenses.

-On January 1, 2006, we adopted, on a modified prospective basis, the provisions of Statement of Financial Accounting Standards, or SFAS, No. 123R, "Share-Based Payment," or SFAS No. 123R, which requires us to record compensation expense for employee stock awards at fair value at the time of grant.
+As of January 1, 2006, we adopted a then-newly-required accounting standard related to share-based payments, which required us to record compensation expense for employee stock awards at fair value at the time of grant.
 As a result, our stock-based compensation expense increased significantly in 2006 as compared to prior years, causing our net income to decrease significantly as well.
-For the year ended December 31, 2006, our pre-tax stock-based compensation expense was \$49.6 million.
+For the years ended December 31, 2006, 2007, 2008 and 2009, our pre-tax stock-based compensation expense was \$49.6 million, \$66.6 million, \$57.9 million and \$58.8 million, respectively.

-In 2006, we acquired Nine Systems for a purchase price of \$157.5 million, comprised primarily of our common stock.
+In 2006, we acquired Nine Systems, Inc., or Nine Systems, for a purchase price of \$157.5 million, comprised primarily of our common stock.
 This acquisition was accounted for under the purchase method of accounting.
 We allocated \$168.4 million of the cost of this acquisition to goodwill and other intangible assets.
-Net income from operations for the years ended December 31, 2006, 2007 and 2008 included \$0.1 million, \$3.3 million and \$4.1 million, respectively, for the amortization of other intangible assets related to this acquisition.
+Net income for the years ended December 31, 2006, 2007, 2008 and 2009 included \$0.1 million, \$3.3 million, \$4.1 million and \$4.4 million, respectively, for the amortization of other intangible assets related to this acquisition.

-In March 2007, we acquired Netli for a purchase price of \$154.4 million, comprised primarily of our common stock.
+In March 2007, we acquired Netli Inc., or Netli, for a purchase price of \$154.4 million, comprised primarily of our common stock.
 This acquisition was accounted for under the purchase method of accounting.
 We allocated \$148.4 million of the cost of this acquisition to goodwill and other intangible assets.
-Net income from operations for the years ended December 31, 2007 and 2008 included \$0.7 million and \$3.1 million, respectively, for the amortization of other intangible assets related to this acquisition.
+Net income for the years ended December 31, 2007, 2008 and 2009 included \$0.7 million, \$3.1 million and \$4.0 million, respectively, for the amortization of other intangible assets related to this acquisition.

-In April 2007, we acquired Red Swoosh for a purchase price of \$18.7 million, comprised primarily of our common stock.
+In April 2007, we acquired Red Swoosh Inc., or Red Swoosh, for a purchase price of \$18.7 million, comprised primarily of our common stock.
 This acquisition was accounted for under the purchase method of accounting.
 We allocated \$16.9 million of the cost of this acquisition to goodwill and other intangible assets.
-Net income from operations for the year ended December 31, 2008 included \$0.1 million for the amortization of other intangible assets related to this acquisition.
+Net income for the years ended December 31, 2008 and 2009 included \$0.1 million and \$0.4 million, respectively, for the amortization of other intangible assets related to this acquisition.

-In November 2008, we acquired acerno for a purchase price of \$90.7 million in cash, of which \$5.8 million was subsequently paid in the first quarter of 2009.
+In November 2008, we acquired aCerno Inc. and its parent companies, which we collectively refer to as acerno, for a purchase price of \$90.8 million in cash.
 This acquisition was accounted for under the purchase method of accounting.
-We allocated \$99.7 million of the cost of this acquisition to goodwill and other intangible assets.
-Net income from operations for the year ended December 31, 2008 included \$0.5 million for the amortization of other intangible assets related to this acquisition.
+We allocated \$100.3 million of the cost of this acquisition to goodwill and other intangible assets.
+Net income for the years ended December 31, 2008 and 2009 included \$0.5 million and \$3.1 million, respectively, for the amortization of other intangible assets related to this acquisition.